akazachk/tanking/README.md

 ### Requirements
 Julia 1.x.
 If `PyPlot` is available, the figures in the paper can be plotted using `do_plotting=true` in the commands below.

+On a Mac, for plotting, one needs to install XQuartz.

 ### Running the code
 To run a simulation, parse NBA data, and reproduce data regarding noisiness of the reverse order ranking: